Making it real.

 HOW I GOT LIKE THIS:

 Jazmin Ruotolo (aka Jaz Kitty)has been drawing ever since she can remember.
 Her work is other worldly, yet strangely tangible.
 The name ‘Angel Trip’ comes from that concept.
 She thanks her Mom for pushing her and her Dad for discouraging her.
 That push and pull has given her a strong style that isn’t for everyone, but has made millions for some.
 Jazmin became obsessed with fashion long before it was ‘cool’ to be a designer.
 She adores the ‘old school’ designers, Versace, Mugler, Galliano, Betsy Johnson, and the list goes on.
-She was among the first designers to bring ‘urban’ to the mainstream working for lines like Fubu and Brooklyn Mint(Notorious B.I.G), and more recently, Sean John, Roca Wear and House of Dereon.
+She was among the first designers to bring ‘urban’ to the mainstream working for lines like Fubu and Brooklyn Mint(Notorious B.I.G), and more recently, Sean John & House of Dereon International.
+She has also brought her rock & street style to G-III’s NBA & MLB lines headed by Carl Banks, as well as a vintage cartoon line for Forever 21.
 In 2000, Jazmin along with Kianga Peterson (Kiki Kitty), Zareth Edgehill (Z Kitty) and Dorothy Antoine (Dot Kitty) launched a boutique clothing line called K.A.Kitties (the K.A. stands for kick ass).
 A denim driven women’s line that bridged the gap between urban and contemporary, another first.
-Though the line itself closed it’s doors in 2006, the kitties still collaborate on projects that include launching celebrity lines such as Heatherette, Apple Bottoms, Fetish and G-III & Carl Banks.
+Though the line itself closed its doors in 2006, the ‘kitties’ still collaborate on projects whenever the opportunity arises.

 “Creating anything, be it clothing, comics, a painting, or a conversation; it gives you a feeling like no other.
 It’s like…angel tripping.”-Jazmin Ruotolo